localstack/docs/content/en/developer-guide/Concepts/index.md

 `lpm install` installs one or more packages with the given options.
 The available options are `--target` and `--version`.
 - `--target`

-As mentioned, the default target for lpm is `static_libs`, but should the need arise, lpm can also install under `var_libs`.
+As mentioned, the default target for LPM is `static_libs`, but should the need arise, LPM can also install under `var_libs`.
 - `--version`

 The version to be installed.
-Remember that the version needs to be supported by lpm or it will fail, even if the version theoretically exists.
+Remember that the version needs to be supported by LPM or it will fail, even if the version theoretically exists.

 An important thing to note here is that at the time of writing, the provided options will be applied for all given packages.
 This makes the combination of the `--version` parameter with multiple packages rather error prone, since version numbers, names, and formats differ across packages.
 This use is therefore discouraged.

 ### LPM and LocalStack pro
 LPM works largely the same for pro as it does for community.
 The most important differences are:
-- packages for pro use the `@pro_package` decorator instead of the `package` one.
+- packages for pro use the `@pro_package` decorator instead of the `@package` one.
 - At the time of writing, only pro uses OS-level packages.
 - The lpm-related code is unencrypted, but the rest of the pro code is not.
 Therefore it is important to not import any code that will be encrypted in the deployed version.
 This should not be an issue most of the time, since the services naturally depend on their packages, and not the other way around.